Skip to content

 • Pedal Platform: These are designed as pedal platform captures—clean-ish to edge-of-breakup.

-• Dialed for Flexibility: Most captures I’ve tried from others tend to be too dark.
+• Dialed for Flexibility: Most captures I’ve tried tend to be too dark.
 These allow for a bit more flexibility with the high end.

-• Input Trim: I keep the input trim at +8.5 (stock).
+• Input Trim: I keep the input trim at the stock level.
 No time for messing with that stuff all the time. 😜

-If you have questions or need assistance, feel free to reach out.
-I’m always happy to help!
+If you need a hand or have any questions, please feel free to reach out.
+I’m always happy to help as best as I can. 😀

 In Christ,